agude/agude.github.io/_drafts/2019-12-30-getting_things_done.md

 attend planning meetings and follow up, and so on.

-By the time I was running a team, I no longer had one thing I was focusing on a day, I had dozens.
-Often these things would only take a 15-30 minutes to do, but I would have to fit them in with all my meetings.
-My strategy of "remember what I need to do today" stopped working because I just had too many things to do, and items were added and removed constantly.
+By the time I was running a team, I no longer had one thing I was focusing on a day; instead, I had dozens.
+Often these things would only take 15-30 minutes to do, but I would have to fit them in with all my meetings.
+My strategy of "remember what I need to do today" stopped working because I just had too many things to do, and items were constantly added and removed.

 I needed a strategy; what I came up with was a version of [David Allen's][allen] [Getting Things Done][gtd].
 Here is how I do it.